Mocha Breakfast Cookies are the morning mocha you can eat and paleo friendly too!

 When you can grab something fast and healthy like these Mocha Breakfast Cookies, it’s easier to bypass the empty carbs and junk food (it’s everywhere!).

-⇒ Already boasting a good mix of protein, fats, and fiber from whole foods, you can give these breakfast cookies an even bigger protein boost with an added tablespoon of Nutiva Plant Protein Superfood Smoothie powder.
+INGREDIENT TIP⇒ Already boasting a good mix of protein, fats, and fiber from whole foods, you can give these breakfast cookies an even bigger protein boost with an added tablespoon of Nutiva Plant Protein Superfood Smoothie powder.

-This Breakfast Cookie Recipe was Inspired by Made in Nature Italian Espresso Toasted Coconut Chips.
+Our Breakfast Cookie Recipe was Inspired by Made in Nature Italian Espresso Toasted Coconut Chips.

 One of the perks of this job is the invitation to review new products or participate in foodie events like the one hosted by Sprouts Market at Made in Nature in Boulder, CO.
 Most of the time, food blogging is a solitary work so an evening of sampling ingredients with other bloggers is always fun.